Phablet

-The term phablet (/'fæblət/, /-lɪt/) arose in the early 2010s to describe mobile devices combining or straddling the size formats of smartphones and tablets.
+Phablet (/'fæblət/, /-lɪt/) is a mostly outdated term that arose in the early 2010s to describe mobile devices combining or straddling the size formats of smartphones and tablets.
 The word is a blend word or portmanteau of phone and tablet.

-By the late 2010s, the term had largely fallen into disuse, especially as phone sizes grew, in some case to the size of a small tablet, up to 180 mm, with wider aspect ratios.
+By the late 2010s, the term had largely fallen into disuse, especially as phone sizes grew, in some cases to the size of a small tablet, up to 180 mm, with wider aspect ratios.
+They feature large displays for screen-intensive activity and may include a stylus.
+The form factor did not become popular until the arrival of the Galaxy Note in the 2010s.
+PC Magazine called the 1993 AT&T EO 440 "the first true phablet".

 Appearance

-Phablets feature large displays that complement screen-intensive activity such as web browsing, video gaming, and multimedia viewing.
+Phablets feature large displays that complement screen-intensive activity such as web browsing, mobile gaming, and multimedia viewing.
 They may also include software optimized for an integral self-storing stylus to facilitate sketching, note-taking, drawing and annotation.
 Phablets were originally designed for the Asian market where consumers could not afford both a smartphone and tablet as in North America; phones for that market are known for having "budget-specs-big-battery" with large low resolution screens and midrange processors, although other phablets have flagship specifications.

 Since then, phablets in North America have also become successful for several reasons, most notably: Android Ice Cream Sandwich and subsequent releases of Android were suited to large as well as small screen sizes, while older consumers preferred larger screen sizes on phones due to deteriorating eyesight.
 Examples of earlier devices with similar form factors date to 1993.
 The term "phablet" was widespread in the industry from 2012 to 2014 although its usage has declined since average phone sizes eventually morphed into small tablet sizes, up to 6.9 inches.